top of page

 5. Poland

-These countries are known for their skilled dental professionals and high technology facilities.
+These countries have qualified dental professionals and high technology facilities.

-One of the primary motivations for dental tourism is the significant cost savings compared to the home country.
-Here's a comparison of average implant costs in different countries:
+One of the primary motivations for people traveling for dental tourism is the cost savings compared to their home country.
+A comparison of average implant costs in different countries shows the difference:

 Country